wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 #### 0  Preparing the environment
 deployment steps in Applariat

-Create Drill views on the MapR-DB payments table, for use with queries and Tableau Desktop reports that connect to MapR-DB using Drill

-In a new terminal window, ssh to the cluster edge node as 'mapr' and:

-        sqlline
-        !run /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/createDrillViews.sql
-        !quit

 #### 1  Publish the 'ACA Medicare Open Payments' dataset into MapR-ES (using the MapR Kafka API)
 This simple producer client application reads lines from the payments.csv file and publishes them in their original comma-delimited format, to the MapR Stream:topic @ /streams/paystream:payments.